Anglo-Soviet invasion of Iran: Background

 However, the Iranians began to reduce their trade with the Germans in the face of Allied demands.
 Reza Shah sought to remain neutral, not wanting to anger either side.
 This approach became increasingly difficult in the face of Anglo-Soviet demands.
 British forces were already present in sizeable numbers in Iraq as a result of the Anglo-Iraqi War of May 1941.
-Thus Britain had troops stationed on the western border of Iran before the surprise invasion on 25 August 1941.

 Invasion

 The invasion was a surprise attack described by Allied forces as rapid and conducted with ease.
 Prior to the invasion, two diplomatic notes were delivered to the Iranian government on 19 July and 17 August, requiring the Iranian government to expel German nationals.
 The second of the notes was recognised by the prime minister Ali Mansur as a disguised ultimatum.
-General Archibald Wavell later wrote in his despatch, "it was apparent that the Iranian Government fully expected an early British advance into Khuzistan and that reinforcements, including light and medium tanks, were being sent to Ahvaz".
+General Archibald Wavell later wrote in his despatch, "it was apparent that the Iranian Government fully expected an early British advance into Khuzestan and that reinforcements, including light and medium tanks, were being sent to Ahvaz".

 Following the invasion, Sir Reader Bullard and Andrey Andreyevich Smirnov, the British and Soviet ambassadors to Iran, were summoned.
 The Shah demanded to know why they were invading his country and why they had not declared war.
 Both answered that it was because of "German residents" in Iran.
 When the Shah asked if the Allies would stop their attack if he expelled the Germans, the ambassadors did not answer.
 The Shah sent a telegram to US President Franklin D. Roosevelt, pleading with him to stop the invasion.
 As the neutral United States had nothing to do with the attack, Roosevelt was not able to grant the Shah's plea but stated that he believed that the "territorial integrity" of Iran should be respected.